 A million times I’ve cried,

 If love alone

 In life I loved you dearly

 In death I love you still.

 No one else could ever fill.

 The day God took you home.”

-To send flowers to Stella's family, please visit our floral section.
+To send flowers to Stella's family, please visit our floral store.